Skip to content

 Ideal Temperature by Age Group

 Thermal comfort varies with age.
-Here’s a science-backed guide to help you adjust the best temperature for sleep based on your household:
+Here’s a science-backed guide to help you adjust the best temperature for sleep in your household:

 Age GroupRecommended Temperature (°F)